BrianAhuett/Monkey-Business/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 *GENERAL TIPS*
-1. At the start of the game, press CTRL and WASD to get unstuck.
-We don't know why the player gets stuck at the very beginning.
+1. At the start of the game, the player sometimes gets stuck.
+Press the CTRL and WASD keys to fix this.
 2. Test out the grapple hook in the first level!
 Move around while grappled onto a object to get a feel for the mechanics.
 3. You can run on vertical walls when holding CTRL!
 4. Explore the whole level to find secrets.